 Yes!
 Our PVC window boxes are perfect for painting.
 They have a matted finish to them which allows them to hold paint exceptionally well without peeling or fading.
 Because of that they look like wood as well instead of shiny or plastic looking.
 To paint our window boxes or shutters simply apply two coats to the outside using a brush and/or a roller using the desired color.
 We recommend Sherwin Williams Pro Industrial Multi-Surface Acrylic Latex paint in an eggshell finish, however you can use any exterior latex paint.
 No primer is necessary and remember to leave the inside of the window box unpainted if you will be placing soil and water in direct contact with the inside of the box.
 You can paint a couple inches down with a brush if you'd like.
-Currently we are offering our boxes factory painted in black for an added cost, however, feel free to order in white and paint yourself to save money.
+We are not currently offering our boxes factory painted, however, feel free to order in white and paint yourself.

 2. Does the window box have to be painted?

 No, feel free to leave our PVC window boxes unpainted.
 They come standard in a bright white color.
 Versatex cellular PVC is #1 for longest warranty against fading.
 An inferior grade of PVC or vinyl will fade over time.
 We offer a 15 year warranty straight from us, the manufacturer, allowing you the peace of mind of leaving them unpainted for many years.

 3. Do your window boxes or shutters come in colors or do you paint them for us?